jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ### Brainstorm

 < >
-I can not seem to be able to give this sentence a place:
+I cannot seem to be able to give this sentence a place:
 The usual way of accessing most objects is by getting a reference to it and then calling a member of it.
 The usual way of accessing simpler objects such as Integers is by getting the *state* of it.

 < Doesn’t the fact that procedures determine lines make the symbol database as I know it invalid?
 Yeah.
 Line targets would be far from primary data.
 What would be primary data then?
 Object and procedure ancestry and call lines?
 Yeah.
 Other lines are data derived from the calls inside system procedures. >

 ### Immutable at Run Time

 < >
 What’s never changeable at run time.
 I think the encapsulative structure.
 Except for that you can add objects to a series.

 And what *is* changeable at run time.

 ### Static and Creation

+<
-< What I call type members a lot, really aren’t type members.
+What I call type members a lot, really aren’t type members.
 They’re object members.
 Only static type members are type members.
 And what I call procedure members aren’t procedure members.
 They are call members.
 Only static procedure members are procedure members.
 So what are Type Static procedure members?
 They are type members that are only associated with a single procedure.
 Oh, but they are still procedure members than.
 And then object members can also be called type members.
 Hmmm... yes, but I overuse ‘type member’ I think.
-In a lot of places I can say object member. >
+In a lot of places I can say object member.
+\>

+<
-< a symbol apart from an object access procedure also has a type access procedure giving you access to the type members in a static form.
-The object includes its types static members...(I’m explaining static here) >
+a symbol apart from an object access procedure also has a type access procedure giving you access to the type members in a static form.
+The object includes its types static members...(I’m explaining static here)
+\>

+<
-< Uit dit verhaal volgt dat je wel code als deel van de klasse kan zien, maar dat procedures niet deel van de klasse zijn.
+Uit dit verhaal volgt dat je wel code als deel van de klasse kan zien, maar dat procedures niet deel van de klasse zijn.
 Als procedures static members hebben dan heeft elk object z’n eigen procedure type object.

-Als types static members hebben dan heeft elke globality instance z’n eigen type object >
+Als types static members hebben dan heeft elke globality instance z’n eigen type object
+\>

 < ik moet *makkelijker* met de static termen moeten kunnen omgaan >